avs6/openstack-monitoring/plugins/neutron/README.md

 ## Usage

+Create a test floatig and delete it, only if no floating ip match `floating_ip` (here it matches everything).
+If there is any floating ip it assumes that it's some leftover and exit in CRITICAL state, notifying the rogue ips.
+Good for testing that everything works properly in your environment.

+* `./check_floating-ip.py --auth_url $OS_AUTH_URL --username $OS_USERNAME --tenant $OS_TENANT_NAME --password $OS_PASSWORD --floating_ip=all`

 Create a test floating ip and delete it.
-Assume that the account is dedicated for test and remove any floating ip found under the account.
+Assume that the account is dedicated for test and remove *any* floating ip found under the account.

 * `./check_floating-ip.py --auth_url $OS_AUTH_URL --username $OS_USERNAME --tenant $OS_TENANT_NAME --password $OS_PASSWORD --floating_ip=all --force_delete`